 - Manual here: https://www.fdm.uni-hamburg.de/fis/manual-cris-uhh.pdf

 First aid kit in kitchen (lower right cabinet).
-Dagmar Hainbucher is the first aid representative.
-When supplies are used, let her/Xisca know.
+Dagmar Hainbucher is the first aid representative until the end of 2023.
+When supplies are used, let her/Francisca know.

 Office furniture: For changes to furniture etc, check with Francisca.
-There is furniture in the basement that can be swapped out.
+There is a limited selection of furniture in the basement that can be swapped out.